TroyChiasson/LongBox/README.md

 ## Arduino Controls

-Use `digitalRead` on the arduino and `Serial` on the computer to be able to send information via usb
+Arduino utilizes a type of C++ code and it comes with built in functions for sending info over usb to a seperate computer.
+You use `digitalRead` on the arduino and `Serial` on the computer to be able to send information via usb.
+Then having a start button and a loop to count scanned cards and you are able to control the arduino.

 ### Libraries

+It is import to have `stepper.h` in the arduino control script to be able to use the motors.

 ### Controlling motors

+We have to assign a `step` and `direction` for each stepper motor we have plugged into out arduino.
+Once these are set you need to initialize the motors being used with `stepper()`.
+Then in our loop for counting cards, every 5 cards we can move the stepper motor by declaring a `step` and direction.
+So each step will raise or lower the platforms.

 ## Database Design